MicrosoftDocs/sql-docs/azure-sql/database/auto-failover-group-sql-db.md

 | [Add-AzSqlDatabaseToFailoverGroup](/powershell/module/az.sql/add-azsqldatabasetofailovergroup)|Adds one or more databases to a failover group|

 > [!NOTE]
-> It's possible to deploy your auto-failover group across subscriptions by using the `-PartnerSubscriptionId` parameter in Azure Powershell starting with [Az.SQL 3.11.0](https://www.powershellgallery.com/packages/Az.Sql/3.11.0).
+> It's possible to deploy your failover group across subscriptions by using the `-PartnerSubscriptionId` parameter in Azure Powershell starting with [Az.SQL 3.11.0](https://www.powershellgallery.com/packages/Az.Sql/3.11.0).
 To learn more, review the following [Example](/powershell/module/az.sql/new-azsqldatabasefailovergroup#example-3).

 # [Azure CLI](#tab/azure-cli)